awslabs/aws-encryption-sdk-specification/framework/test-vectors/complete-vectors/required-encryption-context-cmm.md

-For every `requiredEncryptionContextKeys` produced above `reproducedEncryptionContext` MUST be attempted for every subset of the encryption context who's keys fully intersect with the `requiredEncryptionContextKeys`.
+For every `requiredEncryptionContextKeys` produced above `reproducedEncryptionContext` MUST be attempted for every subset of the encryption context whose keys fully intersect with the `requiredEncryptionContextKeys`.

 For example: